JLF Full Form-Joint Lenders Forum

 Joint Lenders Forum: A Collaborative Approach to Resolving Stressed Assets

-The financial sector plays a crucial role in a country's economic stability.
-However, when companies and businesses fail to repay their loans, it creates a burden on banks in the form of Non-Performing Assets (NPAs).
-To address this challenge, the Reserve Bank of India (RBI) introduced the Joint Lenders Forum (JLF), a mechanism to resolve stressed assets through collective decision-making among lenders.
-This article explores the significance, functioning, and impact of JLF in India’s banking sector.
+The financial sector is vital for a country’s economic stability.
+However, when businesses fail to repay loans, banks face the burden of Non-Performing Assets (NPAs).
+To tackle this, the Reserve Bank of India (RBI) introduced the Joint Lenders Forum (JLF) in 2014, a mechanism to resolve stressed assets through collective decision-making among lenders.
+This article explores JLF’s significance, functioning, and impact on India’s banking sector.

 Understanding the Joint Lenders Forum (JLF)